 Infosequre security awareness training helps raise awareness at Boskalis

 Every organization runs security risks and a seemingly minor mistake can lead to major problems.
 Edmond Verstraete knows this, too.
 He is the director of accounting, reporting & control at Boskalis, the dredging company, offshore contractor, and maritime services provider employing more than 6,000 people worldwide.
-“In 2017, the particular risks we faced were from phishing e-mails,” says Edmond.
+“A couple of years ago, the particular risks we faced were from phishing e-mails,” says Edmond.
 “It was high time we made our colleagues aware of this issue.”

 Independent of time and location

 “We wanted to help employees become more aware of potential cyber threats.
 Besides informing colleagues through our own communication channels, we chose to train them using a system of e-learning,” says Edmond.

 “This form of training enables learning that does not depend on time or location.
 It clearly provides added value to a company like ours with employees all over the world, and is the reason why we decided to get in touch with Infosequre.
 Infosequre offers a comprehensive security awareness e-learning program that covers multiple cyber security topics.”